About iOS Collection Views

 Custom Layouts Let You Go Beyond Grids

-The basic layout object can be subclassed to implement custom layouts for your app.
-Designing a custom layout does not require a large amount of code in most cases.
-However, it helps to understand how layouts work so that you can design your layout objects to be efficient.
+You can subclass the basic layout object to implement custom layouts for your app.
+Even though designing a custom layout does not typically require a large amount of code, the more you understand how layouts work, the better you can design your layout objects to be efficient.
 The guide’s final chapter focuses on an example project with a full implementation of a custom layout.

 Before reading this document, you should have a solid understanding of the role views play in iOS apps.
 If you are new to iOS programming and not familiar with the iOS view architecture, read View Programming Guide for iOS before reading this book.

 Collection views are somewhat related to table views, in that both present ordered data to the user.
 The implementation of a table view is similar to that of a standard collection view (one which uses the provided flow layout) in its use of index paths, cells, and view recycling.
 However, the visual presentation of table views is geared around a single-column layout, whereas collection views can support many different layouts.
 For more information about table views, see Table View Programming Guide for iOS.